Scale your business with our modular plugins.

 Both interfaces will enable you to edit the footer widgets, but we recommend you use the theme customizer as it provides you with a live preview of the changes.
 This way, you can see the changes in real-time and save a lot of time while editing your footer.

 Regardless of the option you choose, you will be able to see all the available widget areas under Widgets.
-Storefront has 4 footer columns for your website and allows you to add a variety of widgets.
+Storefront has four footer columns for your website and allows you to add a variety of widgets.

 After that, you can either add another widget to the same footer column or to a different one.
-It’s worth noting that you can include multiple widgets in one footer column as well as in multiple footer columns.
-For example, for this tutorial, we have added a short description, a navigation menu, and a search box on the footer.
+It’s worth noting that you can include multiple widgets in one footer column as well as in numerous footer columns.

 Even though you can edit almost everything from the theme customizer and widgets, you might need to use the theme editor if you want to customize the copyright text on your footer.
 For that, you’ll have to add a simple code snippet of a custom function.